Hogs Close Mixed after Pork Production Cut

-Lean hogs faded back from their initial Thursday gains to finish the day mixed across the front months.
+Lean hogs faded their initial Thursday gains to finish the day mixed.
 Dec, May, and June were all less than 5 cents in the red, while Feb and April closed up by 35 cents.
 USDA’s National Average Base Hog price dropped by $1.26 to $67.01 in the PM quote.
 The CME Lean Hog Index was 42 cents higher at $76.69 for 11/07.

-USDA’s weekly Export Sales report showed 49k MT of pork was sold during the week that ended 11/2.
-That was the largest single week sale since the week of April 20th.
-Pork shipments were also a 19-wk high at 35.5k MT, bringing the yearly total to 1.326 MMT.

 Pork cutout futures were 37 cents higher across the front months at Thursday’s closing bell.
 USDA’s National Pork Carcass Cutout Value was $86.94 on Thursday afternoon, up by 36 cents.
 USDA estimated FI hog slaughter at 1.9333m head for the week through Thursday.
 That is up 2k from last week, but trails the 1.954m head during the same week last year.